basking-in-the-sun2000/solar-logger/README.md

 This code was inspired by a series of other repositories as a guideline to create the current datalogger.
 Including portions from https://github.com/meltaxa/solariot/

 ### Changes ###
+Updated the dashboards to use timezone better
+Improved the inverter connection (previous commit) Some issues fixed

 ### Basics ###